octaniumdev/celos/README.md

 Added gnome-contacts

+Added Flatseal

-## Scripts
+## Scripts and files

-/etc/skel/ is a directory where items will be placed in your "home" directory post install /etc/profile.d/ is a directory where scripts are ran on login
+/etc/skel/ is a directory where items will be placed in your "home" directory post install

 fetch.sh -> /etc/skel

 .bashrc -> /etc/skel

-apply-theme.sh -> /etc/profile.d/
+gnome-initial-setup-done -> /etc/skel/.config/

 ## Wallpapers:
 Wallpapers have been placed in both /usr/share/backgrounds and ~/Pictures/